ccao-data/service-sqoop-iasworld/README.md

 The rest of the dependencies for `sqoop` are installed using the included `Dockerfile`.
 To retrieve them, run either of the following commands within the repo directory:

-- `docker-compose pull` - Grabs the latest image from the CCAO GitLab registry, if it exists
+- `docker-compose pull` - Grabs the latest image from the CCAO GitHub registry, if it exists
 - `docker-compose build` - Builds the `sqoop` image from the included `Dockerfile`

 ### Update table schemas